boothe0/CS386GodotProject/reports/ReportWeek4.md

 Asher - Added modular consumable items, added global signaling for scripts to interact with each other.
 Added UI elements for consumables with UI hints for consumable use.
 Fixed #33, added back enemy health bars.
 Reviewed and tested 3 pull requests.

+Camelia - Finalized player character design and worked on design for enemies.

 ### 2. Retrospective
 ****